• Mental Health

 When you’re new to yoga, the practice can seem difficult physically and mentally.
 The postures can feel uncomfortable, and it’s easy to be self-critical.
 Sometimes, too, anxiety makes us feel restless and agitated, so slowing down for a yoga practice can be challenging.
 Knowing that yoga takes patience, persistence, and time, can help you stick with it.

-If you’re just getting started with yoga practice, here are some other tips that may help:1,17,18
+If you’re just getting started with yoga, here are some other tips that may help improve your yoga for anxiety practice:1,17,18

 1. Invest in a Yoga mat